-Punitive damages (which are also called exemplary damages) are damages intended to “punish” someone who is guilty of a tort.
+Punitive damages DUI (which are also called exemplary damages) are damages intended to “punish” someone guilty of a tort.
 They also serve to warn others not to engage in the same conduct.
 These damages are fairly rare and are awarded in only about 5% of all trials nationwide.

-Punitive damages are different from compensatory damages.
+Punitive Damages in Car Accidents are different from compensatory damages.
 As the name suggests, it compensates a victim for injuries or damage.

 For example, let’s say that you were involved in an accident with a drunk driver and you broke your arm.
 Your compensatory damages would include your medical expenses, vehicular damages, lost wages, and pain and suffering.
 If this adds up to $65,000, that is the amount you will most likely be rewarded for compensatory damages.
 However, a jury could also award punitive damages in addition to compensatory damages.
 They may elect to do this to send the message that driving under the influence (DUI) isn’t acceptable.

-For example, in one Florida case, a jury awarded $275 million in punitive damages against a drunk driver who ran a stop sign at 60 miles per hour and killed a 13-year-old girl riding in her grandparents’ car.
+For example, in one Florida case, a jury awarded $275 million in Punitive Damages in Car Accidents against a drunk driver who ran a stop sign at 60 miles per hour and killed a 13-year-old girl riding in her grandparents’ car.